 “… the school promote tolerance of and respect for people of all faiths (or those of no faith), cultures and lifestyles; and support and help, through their words, actions and influence within the school and more widely in the community, to prepare children and young people positively for life in modern Britain.”

 As a school we value the diverse ethnic backgrounds of all pupils and families in our school.
 We undertake a variety of events and lessons to celebrate these.
 The school’s vision, ‘Bobby Brain’s Magic Habits for Learning’ and ‘Annfield Plain’s Big Promise’ are a few of the many ways in which we promote such tolerance and respect.
 The annual life skills curriculum, PSHCE, assemblies and rights respecting work enriches pupils’ understanding of this.

 At Annfield Plain Junior School, British history is taught and includes: changes in Britain from the stone-age to the iron-age; invaders and settlers: the Roman Empire and its impact on Britain, comparisons of Romans in Britain to the Anglo-Saxons & Vikings; Victorians and a local study.

 As a whole school, we celebrate British events such as the Olympics and Para- Olympics and the Queen’s Jubilee which we celebrated with other local schools, parents and carers in a, “Bringing Communities Together” day.

 Remembrance Day is annually commemorated; children support the Royal British Legion purchasing poppies, two minutes silence is held and assemblies held to support pupils’ understanding.
 In recent years a Remembrance Garden, to remember all children’s lives lost in conflict, was funded and made.
 A community service then took place to open it and this again took place in 2014 to commemorate the 100th anniversary of WW1.
 The theme of WW1 was also developed further through a Barnabas RE drama day, where children took part in drama workshops around the theme, “What Price peace?”
 This was also incorporated into the annual nativity performance, performed in the local Methodist church for parents and carers.
-In 2018, we joined other local schools and the community for a remembrance service at Annfield Plain Park’s war memorial.
+In 2018 and 2019, we joined other local schools and the community for a remembrance service at Annfield Plain Park’s war memorial.